samsmithnz/DotNetCensus/README.md

 For example, to download results from this organization:

 `dotnet census -o samsmithnz -u samsmithnz -p <PAT_TOKEN>`

 ## What's next?
-- Add ability to scan target other types of Git Repos (Azure DevOps), and experiment with scanning organizations
+- Add ability to scan target other types of Git Repos (Azure DevOps)

 ## Contributions
 If you have a sample that you think should have been picked up, please create an issue or a PR!
 I'm happy to consider anything, and I know this isn't perfect!